decyphertek-io/decyphertek/docs/technotes/Droidian.md

 ---
 Can install kubernetes / docker on LXC and run lite dev applications.

+* Can it run lxc , install qemu , then install BlissOS ?

 Steam:
 -----
 Can steam run on Drodian Mobian and if so , what games work?